 In the world that we live in, the power of big data is fundamental to success for any venture, whether a struggling start-up or a Fortune 500 behemoth raking in billions and looking to maintain its clout and footing.
-As a practicing or future data scientist, you’ll be tasked with drawing insights from that data through manipulation and analysis and using those insights to make an impact for your company.
+As a practicing or future data scientist, it requires technical and analytical skills, since you’ll be tasked with drawing insights from that data through manipulation and analysis and using those insights to make an impact for your company.
 You’ll essentially be tasked with solving real problems using that data, for example, how to capture a wider market demographic, or how to improve on product design.

 With traditional methods of handling computational big data needs proving ineffective, and with the current class of programming languages not specifically built to handle large classes and varieties of statistical data intuitively, Python has become the go-to language for anyone practicing structured data science.